 5. Lance 1575 Travel Trailer

-The Lance 1575 is very impressive.
+The Lance 1575 is one of the most impressive small travel trailers.
 It has a dinette “Super Slide,” and it really makes this small trailer feel larger.
 And, it still weighs under 3,000 lbs!
 It also has skylights in the bath and living areas as well as large windows.
 The decor fit and finish is very well done.

 Length: 20’ 5”